 Individuals working as a Rehabilitation Counselor have obtained the following education levels:

 How Long Does it Take to Become a Rehabilitation Counselor?

 Rehabilitation Counselors work in the following industries:

-Those interested in being a Rehabilitation Counselor may also be interested in:
+Those thinking about becoming a Rehabilitation Counselor might also be interested in the following careers: